mathurpulkit/Image-Search-Engine/README.md

 6. The similarity test runs through all the images and then the program exits.

 ## Dataset Used
 The dataset used in this project is a custom dataset containing 29 images of size 400*166.
-The images are taken from 4 popular TV Series, namely The Big Bang Theory, HouseMD, The Hobbit and The Simpsons.
+The images are taken from 4 popular TV/Movie Series, namely The Big Bang Theory, HouseMD, The Hobbit and The Simpsons.

 ## Contributors
 - [Pulkit Mathur](https://github.com/mathurpulkit)